Going to Work, by L. S. Lowry (1943)

 Can workplaces – which we are free to enter and exit as we please – really be compared to authoritarian regimes?

-Despite Anderson’s vivid illustrations, perhaps we might feel resistant to the strength of her language — and, indeed, Anderson thinks the reason we might struggle to acknowledge the extent of the power dynamic in our working lives is because of ideology.
+In case we feel resistant to the strength of her language, Anderson offers a number of reasons for why we might struggle to recognize the extent of the power dynamic at work.

 The dream of the free market was in fact to liberate small independent farmers, artisans, and tradespeople from the tyranny of monopolies and an overbearing state.